-Candidates will be required to respond to five questions in Spanish, basing their responses on information which has been given in English.
-The near future tense may be used in this task but is not required.
+Candidates will be required to respond to five questions in German, basing their responses on information which has been given in English.
+Different tenses may be used in this task but are not required.

 The text-based task is intended to engage candidates in interactions of a more social nature, and will therefore be based on the topics listed under Theme A: Socialising (see Appendix I).